home-assistant/hadashboard/README.md

 - Update README to reflect new widgets
 - Update README with additional install notes
 - Update README with section on updating the dashboard

+*Breaking Changes*

+Previously temperature units defaulted to Fahrenheit - now there is no default, you must explicitly specify it in the Hatemp widget or you will get no units at all.

 ***Version 1.2.1***